-Completed Project: 1.
+Date Completed 1.
 Teach other members in your club or project how to properly give a demonstration.
 Include the parts of a demonstration.
 2. Report the history of one aspect of leadership - a person, place, event, etc. 3.
-Participate on a county 4-H Council committee.
+Participate on a county 4-H council committee.
 4. Volunteer for a political or social concern campaign.
-5. Help officers in your project, club, or county to understand and perform correct parliamentary procedure.
+5. Help officers in your project, club or county to understand and perform correct parliamentary procedure.
 6. Serve as a club officer.
 7. Lead a learning exercise or group game that teaches leadership skills.
 8. Develop a survey.
 Collect, organize, analyze and display the data where others can see it.
-9. Contact a local, state, or national organization related to your project (service club, business and professional group, etc.) explain to your group what this association has to offer its members and other interested individuals.
+9. Contact a local, state, or national organization related to your project (service club business and professional group, etc.) and explain to your group what this organization has to offer its members and other interested individuals.
 10. Identify five qualities that you believe make a leader and find examples in the media that illustrate each one.
 11. Assist with a county event and keep records of what you did and what was accomplished.
 12. Invite and introduce a guest speaker from a special interest program.
-13. Coordinate a fundraising event.
-14. Select a topic and set up a debate.
+Coordinate a fundraising event.
+Select a topic and set up a debate.
 Critique the results.
-15. With a group, choose a problem and work through the decision making process to find a realistic solution.
-Member N Name: Date: Project Le eader's Signature: Date:
+With a group, choose a problem and work through the decision making process to find a realistic solution.
+Member Name: Date: Project Le ader's Signature: Date:

-Level IV - Leader
+LEADERSHIP Level IV - Leader

-Date Completed Project: 1.
-Promote county 4-H opportunities in the media.
-2. Volunteer for a county youth leadership role, or participate in a regional or state leadership event.
-3. Serve as a chairperson for a county event or activity.
-4. Create a resume in the form of a brochure that markets you, your skills and abilities.
-5. Select a personal goal, i.e., something you would like to change in yourself.
-Plan how to reach this goal, chart your progress, and analyze successes and problems.
+Date Completed 1.
+Serve as Junior or Teen leader in this project or as an active All Star.
+2. Promote county 4-H opportunities in the media.
+3. Volunteer for a county youth leadership role, or participate in a regional or state leadership event.
+4. Serve as a chairperson for a county event or activity.
+5. Create a resume in the form of a brochure that markets you, your skills and abilities.
+6. Select a personal goal, i.e., something you would like to change in yourself.
+Plan how to reach this goal, chart your progress and analyze the successes and problems.
 Report on your findings.
-6. Serve as a Junior or Teen leader in this project or as an active All Star.
-7. Prepare teaching materials and lead the group at a project meeting.
-8. Speak on leadership before an organization other than your 4-H group.
-9. Set up a display or demonstration of your project at Presentation Day/fairs/county field days.
-10. Make a list of situations you do not handle well or where you are non-productive.
-Identify some technique or strategy that you could use that would still allow you to be an effective leader.
-Member 1 Name: Date: Project Le eader's Signature: Date:
+7. Prepare teaching materials for use at a project meeting.
+8. Speak on leadership to an organization other than 4-H. 9.
+Set up a display or demonstration of your project at presentation day/county fair or field day.
+Make a list of situations you do not handle well or where you are non-productive Identify some techniques or strategies that you could use that would still allow you to be an effective leader.
+10. Member N Name: Date: Project Le ader's Signature: Date:

-Level V - Researcher
+LEADERSHIP Level V - Researcher

-Date Completed Project:
+Date Completed

-• u e

-1. Report on the results of a demonstration comparing measurab aspect of leadership. (experiment) ole differences in some
+1. Carry through and report on the results of a demonstration comparing measurable differences in some aspect of citizenship.
+(Experiment)

-2. Prepare a paper of 300 words or more on one of the following g topics:
+2. Prepare a paper of 300 words or more on one of the following subjects.

-- Ethical issues in 4-H leadership
+Ethical issues in 4-H leadership

-- Leadership styles
+Leadership styles

-- Current leadership theories
+Current leadership theories

-- Motivational factors
+Motivational factors

-• - Maintaining an effective leadership role
+Maintaining an effective leadership role

-- Situational leadership
+Situational leadership

-- Qualities of a leader
+Qualities of a leader

-- Communication styles
+Communication styles

-- Birth order and leadership abilities
+Birth order and leadership abilities

-• - Group dynamics
+Group dynamics

-- Other
+• Other

-3. Prepare a speech or illustrated talk to orally summarize your fi club, project meeting or other educational event. indings and present at a
+3. Prepare a speech or illustrated talk to orally summarize your findings and present at a club, project meeting or other educational event.

-Member 1 Name: D ate:

-Project L Leader's Signature into
+Member N lame: Date:

+Project Lea ader's Signature: Date:

-Gertificate of Achievement
+Certificate of Achievement